IS1-4MJ/TEAM_PROJECT_841/docs/DESIGN.md

 The ethical considerations in determining the legitimate use of the AI system

-    Boucher (2020) mentioned how to apply ethics frameworks that we will use in our AI system Develop rights for the digital age:  access  to the system Human dignity: AI system should be respect and honor the human Shift from general to specific: AI system needs to start with the regular general codes and ends with snake game.
+    Boucher (2020) mentioned how to apply ethics frameworks that we will use in our AI system.

+    Develop rights for the digital age:  access  to the system Human dignity: AI system should be respect and honor the human Shift from general to specific: AI system needs to start with the regular general codes and ends with snake game.